steinwurf/steinwurf-docs/source/getting_started.rst

 Obtain a Steinwurf License
 --------------------------

-Before you download or use libraries, you **MUST** obtain a valid license.
+Before you download or use our libraries, you **MUST** obtain a valid license.

 * If you will use Kodo for **research and educational** purposes, please fill out this form_ to obtain a Research License.